 The despised app saw a number of innovative additions in terms of features, over the last couple of months.
 Some highlights are detailed below:

-- An update to control the color of the chat bubbles and emojis, and the ability to add nicknames to friends in your list.
+- An update to control the colour of the chat bubbles and emojis, and the ability to add nicknames to friends in your list.

 - A 3D touch addition for iPhone users: Sending messages right from the home screen with a light tap of the app.

-- Order a Uber straight from the Messenger app: a Uber button allows users to hail a ride and track their driver’s progress from within Facebook’s Messenger app.
+- Order a Uber straight from the Messenger app: a User button allows users to hail a ride and track their driver’s progress from within Facebook’s Messenger app.